Casey Anthony: Her Dad Says He Believes She Killed Caylee Amid Rumors That She’s Pregnant Again

 Despite now claiming not to know what happened to Caylee, Casey Anthony assured the world during her interview that she’s suffering few lingering effects from her daughter’s untimely demise.
 Indeed, Casey says that in spite of it all, she’s sleeping well at night these days.
 Oh, and she doesn’t care what you think about it.

-“I don’t give a sh** about what anyone thinks about me, I never will.
+“I don’t give a s**t about what anyone thinks about me, I never will.
 I’m OK with myself; I sleep pretty good at night.”

 #CaseyAnthony There is no "mystery" as to who killed Caylee.
 It was her mother and she got away with murder.
 12 idiots let her walk.